balena-io/docs/pages/reference/OS/advanced.md

 ## Raspberry Pi

 The Raspberry Pi exposes device configuration options via a text file on the [boot partition][boot-partition] named [`config.txt`][config-txt-docs].
-You can change boot options in this file, either by manually editing it before the device's first boot or editing the default [configuration][configuration] values.
+You can change boot options in this file, either by manually editing it before the device's first boot or editing the default [configuration][configuration-list] values using the device [Configuration][configuration] tab in the balenaCloud dashboard.

 The boot partition is mounted on the device at `/mnt/boot`, so the file is located at `/mnt/boot/config.txt` on the device.
 To view the contents of `config.txt` on a provisioned device, use the following commands: